Hi-doki/senkotheme/README.md

 After that just type in your console `spicetify apply` and everything should work ^^

 ## Oh-my-posh
-Create a folder in `C:\Users\michii\.config` called `oh-my-posh`, download https://github.com/Hi-doki/senkotheme/blob/main/oh-my-posh/SenkoSan.json and move it over to that newly created folder.
+Create a folder in `C:\Users\USERNAME\.config` called `oh-my-posh`, download https://github.com/Hi-doki/senkotheme/blob/main/oh-my-posh/SenkoSan.json and move it over to that newly created folder.

 ## How to setup Powershell to use oh-my-posh and Winfetch
 On your terminal, type in the command `notepad $PROFILE`, this will most likely bring a popup on your screen that it will create the file for you.
 Once you are on the config file `Microsoft.Powershell_profile.ps1`, copy the code from https://github.com/Hi-doki/senkotheme/blob/main/PowerShell/Microsoft.PowerShell_profile.ps1 and paste it in, then save.